fernandezOli/dobc/README.md

 you can access your disc in several ways:
 - with the UX on web (see live demo)
 - with the API just like another web link (comming son)
-- from your own UX with javascript class
+- from your own UX with javascript class (comming son)
 - from another contract with solidity libraries (comming son)